mendicant-original/newman/README.md

 ![Newman](http://i.imgur.com/92bZB.jpg)

-Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming.
-It is currently in its very early experimental stages, and is not safe for use in production.
+Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming. **It is currently in its very early experimental stages, and is in no way safe for use in production.**

 That said, Newman is already capable of doing a number of interesting things.
 In
 particular: